 3. Home Security System

 Security of senior citizens can be taken one step forward with an all in one security system that keeps a watchful eye on seniors living in the home.
-This can address both regular needs such as temperature of the room, to serious security needs.
+This can address both regular needs such as the temperature of the room, to serious security needs.
 And if the system comes with a panic button attached to a really loud alarm system, all the better.

 4. Fall Detector

 Seniors facing difficulty in moving freely will appreciate this gadget.
 In most cases, bathrooms are something of a danger zone for old people, and they find themselves falling down and not being able to get back up again.
-A fall detector, usually available in the form of a wristband or a neck pendant, can sense when the weather has fallen using motion sensors built into the device, and can notify loved ones or a neighbor who can help them get back on their feet.
+A fall detector, usually available in the form of a wristband or a neck pendant, can sense when the weather has fallen using motion sensors built into the device and can notify loved ones or a neighbor who can help them get back on their feet.

 5. Automatic Pill Dispenser

 This is for the seniors who tend to be absent-minded.
 Forgetting to take pills will be an extinct worry with this new gizmo.
 Enter the pill details, fill in the necessary pills and get reminders to take them at the intervals you choose.
 Caretakers will also get notified in case pills have not been taken, letting them do the reminding in case elders are not within reach of their phone.
 This can be a wonderful gift for your grandparents.